Together We Make Learning to Read A Memorable, Unmissable Adventure

 We want all learners to reach at least the expected National Curriculum standard by the end of year 6 and to be keen to continue their studies in key stage 3 and beyond.
 We want learners to be able to see themselves as Readers from the first time they pick up a book.

 Listening to stories and sharing books should be enjoyable.
 We want to instil a love of reading in every child.
+We recognise that reading for pleasure is key indicator of future achievement.

 Learning to read takes precedence in our curriculum.
 Progress should be rapid and anyone falling behind should be supported to make progress and keep up with year group expectations.